Access4all/adg/pages/examples/html_boilerplate/README.md

 ```

 ## What language are you speaking?
 We are used to regonize in which language a content is written simply by skimming over the text.
 When using assistive technologies such as screen readers, it is crucial to know the language of the content in advance.
-In the example of a screen reader, the synthesizer needs to know which language the content is, to pronunciate the output correclty.
+In the example of a screen reader, the synthesizer needs to know which language the content is, to pronunciate the output correctly.
 Otherwise it will be hard to understand, even if you know the other language.

-By adding the language attribute `lang` to any HTML tag we can define the language of the enclosed content. `<html lang="en">` for example defines the documents content by default as english.
+By adding the language attribute `lang` to any HTML tag we can define the language of the enclosed content. `<html lang="en">` for example defines the documents content by default as English.

 ## A document should have a meaningful title
 The `title` element in the header section phrase the purpose of the document in the browser toolbar, provides a name when a page is added to favorites and displays the title for the page in search engine results.
 In addition it plays an important role in accessibility.